 All service hours are to be work for those who are in need through a non-profit organization and must serve a community in need.
 Persons in a community in need include those associated with age, social, or economic background, physical, mental, learning, or emotional deprivation, or disabilities.
 In addition, students may serve the community by being good stewards of God’s creation and advocating for human rights.

 Graduation Requirement: Students must complete a minimum of 100 service hours to graduate from Our Lady of Lourdes Academy.
 The breakdown of these hours is as follows: 20 hours each, in grades 9 and 10; 30 hours each, in grades 11 and 12.
 Students must complete the majority of their service hours in “direct service” to those in need through a non-profit organization, meaning that the student has direct contact with the people in need for that particular non-profit organization.

 Serving local, national and global communities: From mission trips to beach clean ups to serving in their parishes, our students surpass their required service learning hours, highlighting what it means to be a Christian woman in today’s society.

 Theological Reflection Essay: Students will be expected to complete a Theological Reflection Essay assigned by their Theology teacher, on the impact their service experience had on them and on the community/individuals they helped.
 Students will utilize the teachings of the Theology course curriculum to reflect on their service.

 Junior Plunge: As part of the school’s theology curriculum, the Plunge experience is a day for students studying Ethics & Morality and Social Justice to be immersed in the needs of Miami-Dade County.
 As a class, students will tour the facilities of some of the leading non-profit organizations in the county and be involved in directly serving those members of the local community.

-Quarterly Service Learning Events: Each quarter, students are informed of different service learning opportunities, that allow them to serve the community together.
+Service Learning Events: Students are informed of different service learning opportunities that allows them to serve the community together.